simonscmap/DBIngest/template/README.md

 Columns by order:

 1. **dataset_short_name**: dataset short name
     - type: string
     - length: <50 chars
+    - short, human readable name of your dataset.
-	- examples: BATS Bacteria Production
+    - example: BATS Bacteria Production

 2. **dataset_long_name**: descriptive dataset name
     - type: string
     - length: <500 chars
+    - Descriptive human readable name of your dataset
-	- examples: Bermuda Atlantic Time-series Study (BATS) Bacteria Production
+    - example: Bermuda Atlantic Time-series Study (BATS) Bacteria Production

 3. **dataset_version**: dataset version
     - type: string
     - length: <50 chars
     - examples: V1, Version 3.5

 4. **dataset_release_date**: dataset release date
     - type: date
     - format: %Y-%m-%d (zero padding required)
-	- examples: 2002-02-02

 5. **dataset_make**: how dataset is made (fixed options= [assimilation, model, observation])
     - type: string
     - length: <50 chars

 6. **dataset_source**: name of your lab and/or institution
     - type: string
     - length: <100 chars
-	- examples: Bermuda Institute of Ocean Sciences
+    - example: Bermuda Institute of Ocean Sciences

-7. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor)
+7. **offical_cruise_name(s)**: If applicable, list official cruise name associated with your dataset. (enter each ref. in a separate row). (optional).
     - type: string
+    - example:  KOK1606

+8. **dataset_distributor**: name of the distributor of the data product (optional: if the dataset source differs from the distributor).
+    - type: string
     - length: <100 chars
-	- examples: Distributed by NASA PODAAC
+    - example:  Distributed by NASA PODAAC

-8. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
+9. **dataset_acknowledgement**: Any acknowledgement(s) for this dataset
   	- type: string
   	- length: <100 chars

-9. **contact_email**: Email address of data submitter.
+10. **contact_email**: Email address of data submitter.
 Note: This will be public information in the database.
   	- type: string
   	- length: <100 chars

-10. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable
+11. **dataset_history**: notes regarding the evolution of the dataset with respect to the previous versions, if applicable.
   	- type: string
-	- length: no limit
+  	- length: <100 chars

-11. **dataset_description**: any additional descriptions
+12. **dataset_description**: A description of your dataset detailing collection and processing methodology.
   	- type: string
   	- length: no limit

-12. **dataset_references**: links/citations associated with the dataset documentations/publications (enter each ref. in a separate row)
+13. **dataset_references**: Links/citations associated with the dataset documentations/publications (enter each ref. in a separate row). (optional).
   	- type: string
   	- length: <500 chars per item

-13. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology> )
+14. **climatology**: is the dataset a climatology product? (<null if not climatology, 1 climatology>)
   	- type: string
   	- length: <10 chars